-3.03 Indemnification And Hold Harmless.
+3.04 Indemnification and Hold Harmless.
 The Union agrees to indemnify and hold harmless the Port for any action(s) taken by the Port pursuant to this Article.
+The Union agrees to refund to the Port any amounts paid to it in error upon presentation of proper evidence thereof.

-3.04 Applicability of Agreement.
+3.05 Applicability of Agreement.
 The Agreement shall apply to all employees covered by this Agreement irrespective of membership or non-membership in the Union.